In just over 100 years, the modern car has evolved from a metal skeleton on wheels to a luxurious cabin that meets every conceivable need. And now?

 Smart headlights

-Accidents occur every year when another car's high beams blind drivers.
+Accidents occur every year when the high beams of another car blind drivers.
 The headlights of the future will be intuitive: they will detect oncoming traffic and automatically lower their intensity.
-Some companies are also developing technology that will precisely focus the light from the headlights on the roadway you are traveling on, protecting the oncoming lane from any risk of glare.
+Some companies are also developing technology that will focus the light from the headlights with extreme precision on the road you are traveling on, protecting the oncoming lane from any risk of glare.

 Health functions